-Chris loves sci-fi movies, wrote his master's thesis on Blade Runner and finds Soderbergh's version of Solaris underrated.
+Chris loves all kinds of movies, wrote his master's thesis on Blade Runner and Soderbergh's underrated version of Solaris.
 The Star Wars prequels are dead to him, but he really liked THX-1138.
-He loves the work of Terry Gilliam, thinks Michael Keaton was the best Batman and considers Grosse Pointe Blank and Planes, Trains and Automobiles masterpieces.
+He loves the work of Terry Gilliam, Stanley Kubrick, Darren Aronofsky and Jeff Nichols, thinks Michael Keaton was the best Batman and considers Grosse Pointe Blank and Planes, Trains and Automobiles to be masterpieces.

-He loves music by Eric Bachmann, Blake Schwarzenbach, Kathleen Edwards, J. Robbins, Fugazi, Rancid, Versus, Baroness, Mastodon, Iron Maiden and Billy Joel.
-He enjoys spicy Asian cuisines and India Pale Ales, campfires by a river, 1980s-era pro tennis, the occasional video game and the rare joy of warm, salt-water scuba diving.
+He loves music, too.
+Favorites include anything by Eric Bachmann, Blake Schwarzenbach, Kathleen Edwards, J. Robbins, Fugazi, Rancid, Versus (the Merge records one), Baroness, Mastodon, Iron Maiden, Led Zeppelin and Billy Joel.
+He relishes spicy Asian cuisines and India Pale Ales, campfires by a river, ‘80s-era pro tennis, ‘50s and ‘60s jazz, the occasional video game and the rare joy of warm, salt-water scuba diving.

-Other than his three years as a barn-hauling truck driver, a few of his previous jobs included stints as a touring punk rocker, a computer and shoe salesman, a ditch digger, dishwasher, prep-cook, busboy, server and cashier, a grocery bagger, paperboy, automobile valet, Alaskan-fishing-boat-deck-swabber, construction worker and snow-shoveler, a landscaper, house painter, souvenir-shop salt-water-taffy stockboy, writing instructor and ESL tutor, a hotel bellhop, and a clerk at two video-rental stores and a bikini shop.
+Other than his career as a professional writer and three years as a barn-hauling truck driver, a few of his previous jobs included stints as a touring punk rocker, a magazine distribution account executive, a computer and shoe salesman, a ditch digger, a restaurant dishwasher, prep-cook, busboy, server and cashier; a grocery bagger, a paperboy, an automobile valet, an Alaskan-fishing-boat-deck-swabber, construction worker and snow-shoveler; a landscaper, a house painter, a souvenir-shop salt-water-taffy stockboy, a collegiate writing instructor and ESL tutor, a hotel bellhop, and a clerk at two video-rental stores and a beachside bikini shop.